HaanstootZA/sql-monitor/instructions.md

 1. run the 'rundll32 sysdm.cpl,EditEnvironmentVariables' command.
     1. Adding a new value
         1. new
-        2. enter variable name
+        2. enter variable name.
-        3. enter variable value
+        3. enter variable value.
-    2. Appending an item to an existing value
+    2. Appending an item to an existing value.
         1. open the existing item.
         2. append a semicolon  (';') and the value you want to add to the existing text.
-2. Click the "OK" button
+2. Click the "OK" button.

 ### Linux v Windows

+A lot of open source applications are written with Linux in mind so it's usefull to know some of the differences you might face when it comes to configuration.

 |  | Linux | Windows |
 | --- | --- | --- |